-In this paper, we compare the forecasting performances of an SDPD model on the GVA of 103 Italian provinces.
-We consider different sub-optimal SDPD specifications and a standard set of univariate province-specific autoregressive (AR) and random-walk model (RW), assuming respectively growth equal to the average and zero growth.
+In this paper, we compare the forecasting performances of a SDPD model on the GVA of 103 Italian provinces.
+We consider different sub-specifications of the SDPD model as well as the SLX panel specification and a standard set of univariate province-specific random-walk (RW) models, assuming zero growth.

 We show that the SDPD model performs better, on average, than its competitors and than the simple univariate time series.
-However, when temporal cointegration is detected, the random walk specification is still to be preferred in some cases, even in the presence of short panels.
+However, when temporal cointegration is detected, the random walk specification is still to be preferred in two cases, even in the presence of short panels.
 From an economic point of view, this may be related to the low growth rate shown by most of the provinces in the period of analysis.